noahehall/theBookOfNoah/0current/react17.md

     - *constructor*
       - when being created & before mounting
       - usescases: initialize state, bind instance methods for event handlers

+    - *static getDerivedStateFromError*
+      - invoked after an error is thrown in achild component
+      - no side effects allowed

     - *static getDerivedStateFromProps*
+      - right before the render method on initial and subsequent updates
+        - fired on every render! use with caution
+      - return an object to update state or null
+      - doesnt have access to the component instance
+        - move shared logic outside the class definition
+      - usecases: when state depends on changes in props over time (e.g. deciding if a component should be animated in and out)
+      -

     - *render*
       - only required method
       - return null to render nothing